meyayl/docker-languagetool/README.md

 > [LanguageTool](https://www.languagetool.org/) is an Open Source proofreading software for English, French, German, Polish, Russian, and [more than 20 other languages](https://languagetool.org/languages/).
 It finds many errors that a simple spell checker cannot detect.

-The source repo can be found [here](https://github.com/meyayl/docker-languagetool).
+The source repository can be found [here](https://github.com/meyayl/docker-languagetool).

 About this image:
 - Uses official release zip from https://languagetool.org/download/